DUI - Alcohol and Drug Substance Abuse Course (ADSAC)

 For those offenders receiving an alcohol and drug related license revocation on or after July 1, 2003, you must obtain an ADSAC assessment and complete all recommendations identified by the assessment that are required for license reinstatement.

-Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) works in close connection with Department of Public Safety (DPS) to implement and set forth standards and criteria, contained in DPS statute: Title 47 Chapter 6-212.2, for persons needing alcohol and drug assessments and evaluation related to driver’s license revocation or suspension.
-ODMHSAS administrative rules are contained in Title 450 Chapter 21, Certification of Alcohol and Drug Substance Abuse Course (ADSAC), Organizations and Facilitators, effective September 15, 2021.
+Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) works in close connection with Service Oklahoma to implement and set forth standards and criteria, contained in Service Oklahoma's statute: Title 47 Chapter 6-212.2, for persons needing alcohol and drug assessments and evaluation related to driver’s license revocation or suspension.
+ODMHSAS administrative rules are contained in Title 450 Chapter 21, Certification of Alcohol and Drug Substance Abuse Course (ADSAC), Organizations and Facilitators, effective September 15, 2023.

 For more information contact: